jeftegoes/AwsOverview/Developer Tools/AWS CodeBuild.md

   - Store logs in CloudWatch Logs.
 - In-transit and at-rest data encryption (cache, logs...).
 - Build output artifact encryption (requires access to KMS).

+# 16. BuildArtifacts API

+- The **BuildArtifacts API** in AWS CodeBuild provides information about the **artifacts generated during a build process**.
+- The API returns metadata about build artifacts, including:
+  - Artifact location (e.g., Amazon S3).
+  - Artifact name.
+  - Packaging type (ZIP, etc.).
+  - Namespace and path.
+  - **Checksum (e.g., SHA-256).**

+## 16.1.
+Common Use Cases

+1. **Artifact Validation**
+   - Compare checksums to ensure artifacts are identical across builds or pipelines.
+2. **Integrity Verification**
+   - Detect corruption or unintended changes in build outputs.
+3. **Automation in Pipelines**
+   - Used in Lambda functions or pipeline stages for validation before deployment.